McIlroy pulls away to win CJ Cup at Summit in Las Vegas

 That began to change on the par-5 sixth.
 From the middle of the fairway, Fowler pulled a fairway metal into the desert, took a penalty drop, and then three-putted from 35 feet for a double bogey.
 McIlroy made birdie and just like that they were tied, along with others farther along in the round.

-On the 10th, where McIlroy saved par, Fowler three-putted from 18 feet to fall back, and he never caught up.

 Morikawa ran out of momentum.
-He put pressure on McIlroy to be sure, but the British Open champion failed to take advantage of birdie chances on the reachable par-4 12th and the par-5 14th with an iron from the fairway.
+Sure, he closed with a birdie that forced McIlroy to play mistake-free over the final four holes, but the British Open champion failed to take advantage of birdie chances on the reachable par-4 12th and the par-5 14th with an iron from the fairway.

 “Whenever you shoot 62 you’re always going to be pleased,” Morikawa said.
 “But I thought I left a few out there, especially with some putts.
 But overall I’m very pleased the way this last 18 went, especially at a course that I’ve played a lot.
 I felt very comfortable and it’s a good way to start the season.”